 Grassland birds in Ontario

-Obligate grassland birds, species that nest exclusively in grassland, are an important part of Ontario's biodiversity.
-These migratory birds nest in Canada and the USA, and winter in the south.
-The majority of grassland bird nesting habitat in Ontario is found in grass-dominated hayfields and pastures.
-Common grassland birds include Bobolink, Eastern Meadowlark, and Grasshopper Sparrow.
+Birds that nest exclusively in grassland are an important part of Ontario's biodiversity.
+These migratory species nest in Canada and the USA, and winter in the south.
+The majority of grassland bird nesting habitat in Ontario occurs in grass-dominated hayfields and pastures on farms.
+Grassland bird species at risk are bobolink, eastern meadowlark, and grasshopper sparrow.

 BOBO